Weather in Bulgaria: Cloudy with Snowfall - Novinite.com - Sofia News Agency

 Weather in Bulgaria: Cloudy with Snowfall

-It will be cloudy today.
-This was announced for FOCUS News Agency by the weather forecaster on duty from the National Institute of Meteorology and Hydrology Hristo Hristov.
+Today the clouds over the country will remain significant.
+There will be snowfalls, mainly in Northeastern Bulgaria and the Fore-Balkans.
+This was announced for FOCUS News Agency by the on-duty weather forecaster from the National Institute of Meteorology and Hydrology Boryana Markova.

-There will be snowfall in many places, in Northeastern Bulgaria significant in quantity.
-Afternoon in some places in the western and southern regions of the country, the snowfall will stop.
-A moderate to strong north-northeast wind will blow in Eastern Bulgaria, and the conditions for blizzards and gusts remain there.
-The maximum temperatures will be between 1° and 6° Celsius, in Sofia around 1°C.
+There will be more significant breaks and reductions in the clouds before noon over Southern Bulgaria.
+The wind will be from the northwest and will be light to moderate.
+The maximum temperatures will be between 3° and 8° Celsius, in places in the northeastern regions a little lower, in Sofia around 3°C.

-It will be cloudy over the Black Sea coast.
-There will be rain, on the north coast of rain and snow.
-A moderate to strong north-northeast wind will blow.
-Maximum temperatures will be 7°-8°C. The temperature of the sea water: 6°-7°C. The sea wave will be 3-4 points.
+There will be significant clouds over the Black Sea coast, along the northern coast with light snowfalls.
+In the afternoon it will be without precipitation, and later in the day, the clouds will break.
+A light to moderate northwest wind will blow.
+Maximum air temperatures: 3°-6°C.

 /Focus